Kid vs. Kat

 Kid vs. Kat (stylized KiD vs KaT) is a Canadian animated television series that originally aired on YTV in Canada from October 25, 2008, until June 4, 2011.
-The series was created and co-directed by Rob Boutilier, developed and produced at Studio B Productions (owned by WildBrain), in association with YTV and Jetix Europe for its first season and Disney XD for its second season.
-52 episodes were produced.
+The series was created and co-directed by Rob Boutilier, and developed and produced at Studio B Productions (a subsidiary of DHX Media, now WildBrain), in association with YTV and Jetix Europe for its first season and (later rebranded as Disney XD for its second season) Two seasons of 52 episodes total were produced.

 Premise

-When Coop Burtonburger's younger sister Millie brings home a strange stray cat, his idyllic life shatters as he discovers that the cat is actually a conniving, evil alien mastermind with a fanatical hate for mankind and an unassumingly sinister goal.
-The two battle daily as Coop tries to warn others of Kat's evil, only to find his evidence destroyed by him and deemed a fool.
-The series is set in the fictional town of Bootsville, British Columbia, Canada.
+When 10-year-old Coop Burtonburger's spoiled 8-year-old sister Millie brings home a strange 7-year-old stray cat named Mr. Kat, his idyllic life shatters as he discovers that the cat is actually a conniving, evil alien mastermind called a Catnipian, also known as a Kat Nebulan, a species of aliens resembling Sphynx cats from the planet Kat Nebula with a fanatical hate for mankind and an unassumingly sinister goal.
+The two battle daily as Coop tries to warn others of Mr. Kat's evil, only to find his evidence destroyed by him and deemed a fool.
+The only one who believes Coop is his best friend Dennis, who often aids him in fighting Kat; they are later joined by Fiona, Coop's love interest, in the second season.
+The series is set in the fictional town of Bootsville, Vancouver, British Columbia.